openlegend/core-rules/core/SRD.md

 You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
 Resolve each attack individually, applying any other multi-targeting options as you wish.
 You can move between each of these attacks and they can be used to target the same creature more than once.
 There is no limit to the number of additional attacks you can make using this feat.

-- **Multi-Target Attack Specialist (tier equals NPC level, max 5):** Choose either area, projectile, or melee when you take this feat.
+- **Multi-Target Attack Specialist (tier equals NPC level, max 5):** Choose either area, ranged, or melee when you take this feat.
 For each tier, you offset the disadvantage penalty associated with multi-targeting by 1.
 So, when you would normally get disadvantage 2, you instead get disadvantage 1 and so on.

 - **Multi-Bane Specialist:** Choose two banes that you are able to inflict and that share a common prerequisite attribute.
 You are able to inflict both banes with a single attack.
 The required attribute score for combining the banes is equal to the sum of their power levels (e.g., combining knockdown and slowed, both power level 2, would require an attribute score of 4).
 If the banes target different defenses, you choose which defense your attack targets.
 On a successful attack roll, the target is inflicted with both banes.
 They each persist independently of one another and must be resisted separately.